sebastiendonadio/devopsmlops/chapters/14-chapter12.md

 ###  Detect Model Performance Change

 During ML model development with training data, the evaluation metrics of the model are tracked to determine acceptable limits.
 Examples of such metrics are given in Table 12.1.
 The tracking of the metrics enables us to determine the mean and standard deviation.
-Thereafter in production, monitoring metrics can be set such that if the model performance is beyond _n_ standard deviation from the mean, then a flag is raised.
+Thereafter in production, monitoring metrics can be set such that if the model performance is beyond _n_ (=2 or 3) standard deviation from the mean, then a flag is raised.
 In the example in Figure 12.6, the accuracy metric performance bound is set to be +/- 2 standard deviations from the mean.

 |Regression Models| Classification Model